boots-edu/textbook/source/text/0-introduction/setup.md

 $ npm --version
 ```

-You should see `10.2.4` appear if everything is installed correctly.
+You should see `10.2.4` or later appear if everything is installed correctly.

 **Note:** If Node and/or Git appear to not be working correctly or do not seem installed, completely quit and re-open
 VS Code before troubleshooting.
 Sometimes VS Code will not recognize the install immediately.